 You can pay by money order or bank draft payable to the Minister of Finance and send it to the Ministry of Education Teacher Regulation Branch.

-You can also pay by Visa, MasterCard or American Express by completing the credit card authorization portion on page 1 of the Application for Teacher's Certificate of Qualification Form or online if using the online application process.
+You can also pay by Visa, MasterCard or American Express by completing the credit card authorization form found in the Application Package or online if using the online application process.
 Please note: credit card data should not be emailed.